Weekend in Denver - The Best 3 Day Denver Itinerary

 In addition, the Denver Botanic Gardens house a range of internationally-inspired displays.
 You can discover Japanese tea houses in the Bonsai Pavilion and Tea Garden and a South African-inspired collection, among many others.

-- Hyatt House Denver Downtown (relax by the pool)
+- Hyatt Place Denver Downtown (soak up the sun poolside)

 Colorado State Capitol Building